UXV Combatant: Mission

 UXV Combatant is designed to better meet the threats of asymmetric warfare.
 Able to deploy assault troops or special forces ashore with their equipment, it is designed to provide the necessary firepower to support them.
 Such as; land-attack cruise missile launched via its vertical launching system, its 155 mm gun, and a fleet of unmanned combat aerial vehicles.
 UXV Combatant is also designed to perform reconnaissance missions, with powerful ship-borne sensors and unmanned aerial vehicles.
 UXV Combatant is designed to act both independently, or as an escort.

 Current status

-This is a concept warship only, and there are currently no plans for this concept to enter design proper.
+This is a concept warship only, and there are currently no plans yet for this concept to enter design proper.